screamuch/stentor-shake/README.md

 `accelerometer_test.ino` -> Arduino code to record G-force every 20ms and send it to the computer via serial port.

 `shake_and_record_accelerometer.py` -> Python script to shake the 3D printer's Y-axis and record accelerometer values from the Arduino during the shake.

+## Acknowledgement
+This software is developed by Peter A. Chudinov, is currently unlicensed and provided as is.
+This work is funded by the National Science Foundation (NSF) grant No. DBI-1548297, Center for Cellular Construction.
+Disclaimer: Any opinions, findings and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.